Chemiculs/qengine/README.md

 As you can see, the std subroutine is easily identifiable as a standard output stream and is anything but complex in it's appearance to a skilled reverse engineer.

-The qengine-generated subroutine is incomprehensible - IDA generated 4726 lines of pseudo-code for the sub-routine, and attempted to allocate 1127 local variables on the stack - i wouldn't be having fun if i opened this application in IDA if i was a looking to crack someones application.
+The qengine-generated subroutine is (almost) incomprehensible - IDA generated 4726 lines of pseudo-code for the sub-routine, and attempted to allocate 1127 local variables on the stack - i wouldn't be having fun if i opened this application in IDA  looking to crack it.

 Let's not be naive however - a thoroughly determined and highly skilled reverse engineer could theoretically spend days - weeks reversing the subroutine and eventually find the critical cmp / test instructions, patch them out, and produce a working permutation of the application.